What’s on this Winter: Fun things around London this December 2012

 While it’s very early as I write this, I would like to wish the readers of MOAMG a Merry Christmas and a Happy New Year.
 I started this blog on the spur of the moment in May and have been amazed by the support and feedback.
 However, I am still looking for new readers so please tell your friends about the blog or get them to follow me on Facebook or Twitter.
 Thanks for your continued support.

-Posted on 10 November 2012, in Activities, Festivals, Grub, London and tagged Christmas, December 2012, ice skating, london, Things to do in London, What's On Guide.
+Posted on 10 Nov 2012, in Activities, Christmas, Festivals and tagged ice skating, Things to do in London, What's On Guide.
 Bookmark the permalink.
 6 Comments.

 Interesting blog.
 There are a number of Christmas events running in your area.
 The British Military Tournament 2012 8th & 9th December 2012 or Taste of Christmas 7th to 9th December 2012 at London’s ExCel plus many more.

 Pingback: Shop til you drop: Guide to London’s Christmas Markets « Memoirs Of A Metro Girl